timblaktu/HeliBoard/TERMINAL_INPUT_SUPPORT.md

 ## Pull Request Template

 ### Title
-`fix: Add InputTypeAdapter for terminal emulator support`
+`fix: Add InputTypeAdapter to fix terminal emulator input issues`

 ### Description

 ## Summary

-This PR fixes arrow keys and function keys in terminal emulator applications by implementing an InputTypeAdapter pattern that sends appropriate ANSI escape sequences for TYPE_NULL input fields.
+This PR fixes a bug where arrow keys and function keys don't work in terminal emulator applications by implementing an InputTypeAdapter pattern that sends appropriate ANSI escape sequences for TYPE_NULL input fields.

 ## Problem